Sdim: A Qudit Stabilizer Simulator: Evaluation and application of Pauli frames for qudit FTQC benchmarking

-\item When measuring on qudit $j$, record the value as $r + x_{i, j} \mod d$, where $r$ is the value of that measurement recorded during the reference shot.
-Randomly initialize $z_{i, j}$ again. \end{enumerate}
+\item When measuring on qudit $j$, record the value as $r + x_{i, j} \; (\text{mod } d)$, where $r$ is the value of that measurement recorded during the reference shot.
+Randomly re-initialize $z_{i, j}$. \end{enumerate}

-These frame tableaus are Numpy arrays as well.
-The frame evolution of the shots above, which is just arithmetic over \textit{columns}, is effectively vectorized by the Numpy library \cite{harris2020array}.

-The Pauli frame calculates \textit{deviations} off the reference shot whose statistics are governed by the noise gates in the circuit.
-However, noise gates alone do not explain how Pauli frames recover the uniform randomness seen in a $Z$ measurement of $H\ket{0}$.
+The evolution of the shots above, which is just arithmetic over \textit{columns}, is effectively vectorized by the Numpy library \cite{harris2020array}.
+The frame calculates \textit{deviations} off the reference shot whose statistics are governed by the randomness in the circuit.
+Let us examine a frame tableau for $H\ket{0}$.
+Suppose our reference shot measures $H\ket{0}$ as $k$ ($Z$-eigenstate $\ket{k})$.
+We initialize our frame tableau with a random $Z$-block, which evolves according to our procedure:

+where the red values are all distinct offsets to add to our reference measurement of $k$.
+We see the distribution $\{k - z_{j 0} (\text{mod } d)\}_{0 \leq j \leq s}$ is uniformly random as expected.
 This example illustrates the role of \textit{random $Z$-block initializations} in steps 1, 2, and 5 above.
-Suppose our reference shot measures $H\ket{0}$ as $k$ (eigenstate $\ket{k})$.
-We initialize our frame tableau with a random $Z$-block, which evolves according to the procedure above:

-where the red values are all distinct offsets to add to our reference measurement of $k$.
-It is easy to see that the distribution $\{k - z_{j 0} (\text{mod } d)\}_{0 \leq j \leq s}$ is the uniform random distribution as expected.
+The procedure is $O(ns + gs)$, which bounds the time it takes to set up the frame tableau and to collect shots in a circuit of $g$ gates.